learningequality/kolibri-design-system/dev_docs/07_visual_testing_guide.md

      import { renderComponent, takeSnapshot } from './visual.testUtils';
      ```

-     You can also import and use the utility functions for managing component's visual states as needed.
+     You can import and use the utility functions for managing component's visual states as needed.
 Different utility functions available are:

       - `renderComponent(component, props, slots)`: Renders the specified component with given props and slots in the visual testing playground.
       - `takeSnapshot(name, options)`: Takes a Percy snapshot with the given name and options.